azizn03/valheim_server_digitalocean/README.md

 ## Prerequisites:

-Very basic knowlege of Linux. i.e. knowing how to navigate through directories and manipulate text files through the terminal
+Very basic knowlege of Linux. i.e. knowing how to navigate through directories and manipulate text files through the terminal.

 Access to a Unix based terminal with Docker installed.
 (Look into creating a virtual machine via VirtualBox)

 ### Digital Ocean provider key.